 Electronic Travel Authority (ETA) and Visitor visa work scams

 An Electronic Travel Authority (ETA) or an Australian Visitor visa is not a work visa.
-You are not allowed to work in Australia on an ETA.
-If someone says you can work on an ETA or a visitor visa, they are lying to you.
-The Department is aware of individuals and agents who are attempting to organise ETAs and Visitor visas and flights to Australia for people to work illegally.
+You are not allowed to work in Australia on an ETA or Visitor visa.
+If someone says you can work on an ETA or a Visitor visa, they are lying to you.
+The Department is aware of individuals and agents who are attempting to organise ETAs/Visitor visas and flights to Australia for people to work illegally.

 Don't get caught in a visa scam – ETA and Visitor visa holders do not have any work rights.